 - Smoke damage to walls and other structural elements within home.

 - Smoke damage to other structures, such as fences and sheds.

 - Damage to personal property, such as clothing or electronics.

 - Additional living expenses if home is uninhabitable due to smoke damage from neighbor’s fire.

 - Medical costs associated with smoke inhalation.

 The amount homeowner’s insurance will pay for smoke damage from a neighbor’s fire depends on the limits of your policy and severity of the situation.
 Check your policy to see the maximums that can be paid for different categories of smoke damage.
 If you still lack clarity, contact your homeowner’s insurance agent to discuss your policy.

 How to file a claim for smoke damage from a neighbor’s fire

-Once authorities have deemed your home safe, it is advisable to take photos of the smoke damage.
-Clearly, you cannot photograph smoke smell, but there are often visible indicators that smoke has sullied your home.
-Smoke can discolor walls and varnishes.
+Once authorities have deemed your home safe, you should take photos of the smoke damage.
+Discolored walls and varnishes are typically telltale signs.
 It can leave residues on surfaces.
-Use a camera of good quality to capture the nuances of smoke damage in your home.
+Use a good quality camera to capture smoke damage in your home.

 Contact your homeowner’s insurance agent to begin a claim.
 Describe what happened, and provide the photos that you took.
 If you have out-of-pocket expenses, such as motel stays due to an uninhabitable home, keep your receipts and provide copies to your insurance agent as well.